munny-d/task-manager/README.md

 ### HOW TO RUN THE APPLICATION IN DEV

+\*\* if it's your first time building the application, please run "npm install" to install all the dependent packages in both the 'server' and 'client' folder

 1. In the 'server' folder, run "npm run dev"
-2. In the 'client folder', run "npm start"
+2. In the 'client folder', run "npm install" "npm start"

 \*\* ensure MySQL is running on the local machine otherwise server side will fail and return status code '500'